thealexanderm/CODE_BUDDY/README.md

+> This is my personal fork of a team project (CIS 350, Grand Valley State University), maintained to showcase individual contributions including upstream bug fixes, refactoring, and testing improvements.
+See [My Contributions](#my-contributions) below for details.

 # Code Buddy ☺ - AI-Powered Code Profiler

 <p>Authors: Caleb Peters, Matt Simone, Alex Mulder<br>
 Institution: Grand Valley State University<br>
 Course: CIS 350</p>

+## My Contributions

+This fork highlights my individual work on the original team project, including:
+- Frontend architecture and Streamlit UI state management (`app.py`)
+- Refactored the entry point using Sean Parent's "no raw loops, no raw logic" principle
+- Identified and fixed a state-handling bug where pipeline failures were misreported as invalid user input
+- Contributed an upstream fix to the `streamlit-navigation-bar` library ([PR link])
+- Expanded and corrected the test suite (fixed a stale assertion left over from an architecture change)

 ## 1. Abstract